navojha/devops_project/README.md

       Three public subnet one per availability zone.
       Route table.
       Security group.
-      Cloudwatch log group.
       Internet gatway and associate route table with subnet.

 ### Terraform-aws-ec2-module

-Terraform EC2 module which creates three EC2 instances, upload ansible_negix.yml to EC2 and execute ansible playbook on each instance.
+Terraform EC2 module which creates three EC2 instances, upload ansible_negix.yml and template.j2 on EC2 and execute ansible playbook on each instance.

 ### Terraform-aws-alb-module
 Terraform ALB module which creates application load balancer which is serving port 80 on each instance.

+### terraform-aws-iam-module
+Terraform IAM module which creates role, policy, log group, instance profile to access cloudwatch.

 ### Main Project